TrendingTechnology/SnippetsLibrary/README.md

 ## Getting Started

-Getting started with SnippetsLibrary is as easy as clone this project via your favorite Git Client, you can choose it from recomended clients listed below:
+Getting started with the SnippetsLibrary is as simple as cloning this project with your favorite Git client, you can choose it from the recommended clients listed below:

 * [Sourcetree App](https://www.sourcetreeapp.com)
 * [GitHub Desktop](https://desktop.github.com)